Kerysfel/ITMO-ANLP/README.md

 - **Accuracy**: 68% of the questions received satisfactory answers.

 ## TO DO:
-- [ ] Expand coverage for more Excel functionalities (pivot tables, macros, etc.)
 - [ ] Integrate Tesseract OCR if scanned PDFs are present
 - [ ] Improve chunking & summarization for large or complex cheat sheets
 - [ ] Add a more detailed evaluation framework (BLEU, ROUGE, etc.)